MicrosoftDocs/winrt-api/windows.ui.input.spatial/spatialinteractionsourceproperties_trygetsourcelossmitigationdirection_282458382.md

 # Windows.UI.Input.Spatial.SpatialInteractionSourceProperties.TryGetSourceLossMitigationDirection

 ## -description
-Gets the direction you should suggest that the user move their hand if it is nearing the edge of the detection area.
+Gets the direction you should suggest that the user move their hand or spatial controller if it is nearing the edge of the detection area.

 ## -parameters
 ### -param coordinateSystem